 Since the contentious 1876 vote, things have been quieter.
 But not by much.

 During the 1876 campaign, Rutherford Hayes had pledged not to run for re-election in 1880.
 He kept that pledge, and the next two elections were relatively free of controversy.
 But in 1888, the Electoral College once again decided the matter.
 The incumbent, Grover Cleveland of New York, had been elected in 1884, becoming the first Democrat to win the presidency since James Buchanan in 1856.
 Cleveland’s margin over the Republican, James Blaine, was the third-thinnest in history at 0.57% of the popular vote.
 Four years later, Cleveland out-polled the Republican challenger, Benjamin Harrison of Indiana, 48.6% to 47.8%, a margin of less than 95,000 votes out of more than 11 million cast.
 In the Electoral College, Harrison easily bested Cleveland, 233-168.
-Four years later, Cleveland won the rematch comfortably in both the popular vote and the College, becoming the only president to serve non-consecutive terms.
+There was a rematch in 1892, which Cleveland won comfortably in both the popular vote and the College, becoming the only president to serve non-consecutive terms.

 In addition to that distinction, Cleveland holds another presidential record that will likely never be broken: he had the youngest First Lady ever.
 Frances Folsom, a 21-year-old recent college graduate, ended the 49-year-old Cleveland’s bachelorhood when she married him in the White House in 1886.